isc-projects/stork/doc/user/install.rst

 To apply changes in the credentials file, the ``stork-agent`` daemon must be restarted.

-If the credentials file is invalid, the Stork agent will run but without Basic Auth support.
+If the credentials file is invalid, the Stork agent runs but without Basic Auth support.
-The notice will be indicated with a specific message in the log.
+This condition is indicated with a specific message in the log.

 .. _register-agent-token-cloudsmith:

 Installation From Cloudsmith and Registration With an Agent Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install an agent from the Cloudsmith repository and
+This section describes how to install an agent from a Cloudsmith repository and
 perform the agent's registration using an agent token.

 The Stork agent installation steps are similar to the Stork server
 installation steps described in :ref:`install-server-deb` and
 :ref:`install-server-rpm`.
-Use one of the following commands depending on
+Use one of the following commands, instead
-the local Linux distribution:
+of the server installation commands, depending on the local Linux distribution:

 .. code-block:: console